JeroenDeDauw/JsonDumpReader/README.md

 [![Download count](https://poser.pugx.org/jeroen/json-dump-reader/d/total.png)](https://packagist.org/packages/jeroen/json-dump-reader)
 [![Latest Stable Version](https://poser.pugx.org/jeroen/json-dump-reader/version.png)](https://packagist.org/packages/jeroen/json-dump-reader)

-**JsonDumpReader** provides ways to read from and iterate through the [Wikibase](http://wikiba.se/) entities in a Wikibase Repository JSON dump.
-You can find more information on the format on the [Wikidata dump download page](https://www.wikidata.org/wiki/Wikidata:Database_download).
+**JsonDumpReader** is a PHP library that provides ways to read from and iterate through the [Wikibase](http://wikiba.se/) entities in a Wikibase Repository JSON dump such as the Wikidata JSON dumps.
+You can find more information about the format on the [Wikidata dump download page](https://www.wikidata.org/wiki/Wikidata:Database_download).

 - [Usage](#usage)